Andrew Cunanan: Lee Miglin

-On May 3, Cunanan drove to Chicago and killed 72-year-old Lee Albert Miglin, a prominent real estate developer.
-He bound Miglin's hands and feet and wrapped his head with duct tape, then stabbed him more than twenty times with a screwdriver, slit his throat with a hacksaw and stole his car.
+On May 4, Cunanan drove to Chicago, Illinois, and killed 72-year-old Lee Albert Miglin, a prominent real estate developer.
+He bound Miglin's hands and feet and wrapped his head with duct tape, then stabbed him more than twenty times with a screwdriver, slit his throat with a hacksaw, and stole his car.
 Miglin's family maintain that the killing was random, but former FBI agent Gregg McCrary argues it is unlikely that Cunanan would have bound and tortured Miglin without some motive.

-Investigators noted Miglin's 1994 Lexus LS sedan was missing from his garage and found Madson's Jeep parked near Miglin's house.
+Investigators noted Miglin's 1994 green Lexus LS sedan was missing from his garage and found Madson's red Jeep parked on the street near Miglin's house.
 Miglin's Lexus was equipped with a car phone, which, according to records, was activated on May 4 in Union County, Pennsylvania.
 Authorities began monitoring the phone's activity and found it was also activated on May 8 in Philadelphia and on May 9 near Penns Grove and Carneys Point Township, New Jersey.

 William Reese

 On May 9, in Pennsville Township, New Jersey, at Finn's Point National Cemetery, Cunanan shot and killed 45-year-old cemetery caretaker William Richard "Bill" Reese.
 Later that day, when Reese did not return home for dinner, his wife visited the cemetery to check on him and found the caretaker's office door ajar with the radio playing inside.
-She then called the police, who found Reese shot in the head by the same Taurus pistol Cunanan had used to murder Madson.
-Unlike Cunanan's other victims, whom he killed for seemingly personal reasons, authorities believe Cunanan murdered Reese simply for his 1995 Chevrolet pickup truck.
+She then called the police, who found Reese shot in the head by the same Taurus pistol Cunanan used to murder Madson.
+Unlike Cunanan's other victims, whom he killed for seemingly personal reasons, authorities believe Cunanan murdered Reese simply for his 1995 red Chevrolet pickup truck.
 Cunanan used this truck to drive to Florida.

-On May 12, Cunanan began staying at the Normandy Plaza Hotel in Miami Beach, where he paid $29 per night in cash.
-On June 12 he was listed on the FBI Ten Most Wanted Fugitives list.
+On May 12, Cunanan began staying at the Normandy Plaza Hotel in Miami Beach, Florida, where he paid $29 per night in cash.
+On June 12, he was listed on the FBI Ten Most Wanted Fugitives list.
 While the manhunt unsuccessfully focused on Reese's stolen truck that Cunanan was using, he "hid in plain sight" for two months.
 Cunanan used his own name to pawn a stolen item on July 7, despite knowing that police routinely reviewed pawn shop records.
 On July 14, seemingly out of money, Cunanan checked out of his hotel without paying for his last night there.